BeOne Medicines: History

 In July 2017, BeOne entered into a partnership with Celgene to continue the development and commercialization of the cancer drug BGB-A317, also known as tislelizumab.
 BeOne also acquired Celgene's operations in China as well as the rights to commercialize Abraxane, Revlimid and Vidaza, Celgene's approved drugs in China.
 As part of the deal, Celgene made a $150 million equity investment in BeOne and acquired the rights for the sale of tislelizumab overseas for $263 million, with another $980 million plus royalties contingent on future sales.
 The deal stipulated that, if Celgene began work on a competitor drug, BeOne could buy back the rights to tislelizumab.
 In January 2019, Celgene was acquired by Bristol-Myers Squibb, which is developing a similar cancer immunotherapy drug, Opdivo, allowing BeOne to regain its overseas rights to tislelizumab.
 Celgene returned the rights to the drug in June 2019 along with a payment of $150 million to conclude the deal.

 In 2019, Amgen Inc. acquired 20.5% of BeOne in a deal valued at $2.7 billion, and gained a seat on BeOne's board of directors.
 In turn, BeOne acquired the rights to commercialize three Amgen pharmaceuticals, Xgeva, Kyprolis, and Blincyto, as well as 20 others in development, investing up to $1.25 billion toward their research.

 In May 2021, BeOne and Asieris Pharmaceuticals worked together to assess the efficacy and quality of Asieris's MetAP2 inhibitor and BeOne's PD-L1 inhibitor for bladder cancer patients.
 Novartis returned the rights to tislelizumab to BeOne in September 2023.

 BeOne opened several new offices around the world in 2022, including a regional office in Basel, Switzerland, which serves as a hub for the company's operations in Europe.
 As of 2022, the company had enrolled patients from more than 45 countries, including 25 European countries, in clinical trials.
 BeOne also opened a new office in Sydney, Australia, in 2022, although it conducted its first research in the country in 2014.
 The company has become one of the largest clinical research organizations in Australia.
 In fact, all first-in-human phase 1 trials of internally discovered assets at BeOne are conducted in Australia.

+Controversy

+In 2024, a senior executive at the company, then called BeiGene, was under investigation by Chinese anti-smuggling authorities, reportedly due to her previous 15-year tenure at AstraZeneca.

+As of May 2026, the company is in active litigation since 2024 in a U.S. federal district court in Illinois against AbbVie, an American company based there, which alleges the company has stolen trade secrets from it.

+Its United States subsidiary has received multiple warnings from the Food and Drug Administration regarding misleading advertisements, including letters from January 2026 and May 2026 regarding advertisements for the blood cancer drug Brukinsa, and a December 2025 letter regarding Microsoft Teams backgrounds for the esophageal cancer drug Tevimbra which failed to include required risk information.